-The quaint suburban borough of Richmond may be perched on the outskirts of London, but a hop on A South Western train will have you shooting out from London Waterloo in a matter of mere minutes – 20 to be more exact.
+The quaint suburban borough of Richmond is perched on the outskirts of London.
+But hop on a South Western train, and you’ll shoot out of London Waterloo in a matter of mere minutes.
+Twenty to be more exact.

 Each time I amble along the tranquil pond-coloured waters, I feel a million miles away from London’s hectic city centre.
-The riverside is a wonder to walk any time of the year and winter is no exception.
+The riverside is a wonder for walking any time of the year, and summer is no exception.

 Often there will be a whole host of wildlife; a team of ducks quacking and herons standing proudly on their moss.
 So, keep your eyes peeled on that balmy summer stroll.